ece-fast-lab/HPCA-2026-LILo/README.md

-# LILO: Harnessing the On-chip Accelerators in Intel CPUs for Compressed LLM Inference Acceleration
+# LILo: Harnessing the On-chip Accelerators in Intel CPUs for Compressed LLM Inference Acceleration

 This is the respository that holds the artifacts of HPCA 2026 --  LILO: Harnessing the On-chip Accelerators in Intel CPUs for Compressed LLM Inference Acceleration